Ngũgĩ wa Thiong'o: Imprisonment

-In 1976, Thiong'o helped to establish The Kamiriithu Community Education and Cultural Centre which, among other things, organised African Theatre in the area.
+In 1976, Ngũgĩ helped to establish The Kamiriithu Community Education and Cultural Centre which, among other things, organised African Theatre in the area.
 The following year saw the publication of Petals of Blood.
 Its strong political message, and that of his play Ngaahika Ndeenda (I Will Marry When I Want), co-written with Ngũgĩ wa Mirii and also published in 1977, provoked the then Kenyan Vice-President Daniel arap Moi to order his arrest.
-Along with copies of his play, books by Karl Marx, Friedrich Engels, and Vladimir Lenin were confiscated.
+Copies of his play, books by Karl Marx, Friedrich Engels, and Vladimir Lenin were confiscated from him.
 He was sent to Kamiti Maximum Security Prison, and kept there without a trial for nearly a year.